Nature: Nature’s Miracle Orphans

 In between these trips, he taught visitors to the Bristol Science Centre, one of the United Kingdom’s leading interactive science and natural history institutions, which continued to influence his career path and prove, in his words, why “wildlife is so very blooming cool.”
 As luck would have it, the Natural History Unit of the British Broadcasting Corporation (BBC) is also based in Bristol, so after several attempts to secure a two-week internship, Wheeler was successful.
-Two weeks turned into 18 months and then a research job on “Plant Earth Live,” a series about the world’s most endangered species.
+Two weeks turned into 18 months and then a research job on “Saving Planet Earth,” a series about the world’s most endangered species.

 Wheeler says his projects have taken him all over the world, but that surprisingly, he had never been to the United States until this year.
 He’s been to Alaska twice to film an upcoming PBS/BBC co-production about the migration of the porcupine caribou herd.
 Says Wheeler, “One thing that this crazy journey has taught me is that in wildlife filmmaking, it never just rains, it pours!”